-The Academy's safeguarding policies and procedures are consistent with Milton Keynes Safeguarding Children Board (MKSCB), now part of MK Together combining both Adult and Children's Safeguarding, procedures and that these are regularlymonitored, reviewed and updated where nece ssary.
+The School's safeguarding policies and procedures are consistent with the Milton Keynes Safeguarding Board (MKSCB), now part of MK Together, combining both Adult and Children's Safeguarding procedures.
+These are regularly monitored, reviewed, and updated where necessary.

 3. Definitions